 There’s something about a warm bowl of oats that is so comforting, any time of year!
 When I’ve got time, I like to bake my oats, because it makes the kitchen smell incredible and it tastes so indulgent while being very nutritious.
 Oats are very calming on the stomach and I find that I can digest them well.
 I also exercise in the morning before eating, so these oats with almond butter are a perfect post-workout refuel food.
-The Daily Turmeric Tonic gives these baked oats a delicious chai spiced warming flavor with hints of cinnamon, clove and ginger.
+The Superfood Turmeric gives these baked oats a delicious chai spiced warming flavor with hints of cinnamon, clove and ginger.
 Plus it provides an anti-inflammatory immune boost to help me start my day!

 Further Food Nutritionist Commentary: